honestly-nuts/SCore-Utils/README.md

 <img src=https://github.com/honestly-nuts/Scuffed-Utils/blob/development/resources/scuffed_utils_dark_logo_python_scheme.svg width=300 height=280>

-This is the official repo for the infamous Scuffed-Utils project (I regret this name).
+This is the official repo for the infamous Scuffed-Utils project (I regret this name). \# this is a legacy line to remind me of my roots \#

 **SCore-Utils** is a remake of the original gnu coreutils in python.
-Why you may ask?
-To make America great again!
-JK, it is to make a modular utility package that people can use as a library.
-And also to make modifying the programs a lot easier.
+The goal of this project is to make a modular utility package that people can use as a library and to make modifying the programs a lot easier.

 # Advantages over the original
   1. Is easier to contribute to: